Virgin Money UK: Acquisition by Nationwide

 On 7 March 2024, Nationwide Building Society, the UK's largest building society, announced that they had made an offer to buy the bank's parent company, Virgin Money UK plc, for £2.9 billion.
 Under the terms of the deal the resulting company would be rebranded under the Nationwide banner over the next 6 years with the Virgin Money brand eventually disappearing.
 Nationwide intends to remain as a building society and for the "medium-term" the Virgin Money business would remain its own legal entity with its own banking licence.
 Nationwide aims to not make any material changes to Virgin Money's 7,300 employees "in the near term".

 Virgin Money's shareholders approved the deal on 22 May and it is expected to complete by the end of the year.
 On 31 May, the Competition and Markets Authority said that they would be investigating the proposed merger regarding the potential lessening of competition within the banking sector in the UK.
 On 19 July, the Competition and Markets Authority approved the transaction.
 The acquisition was completed on 1 October 2024 and shares in Virgin Money UK plc were delisted from the London Stock Exchange and the Australian Securities Exchange.
 Branson made £724 million from the deal, which includes £310 million for Nationwide's use of the Virgin Money brand for up to six years.
+The transfer of Virgin Money's business to Nationwide Building Society was completed on 2 April 2026, with the Virgin Money brand continuing as a trading name of Nationwide Building Society.